THOMASELOVE/431-classes-2026/class01/README.md

 - The Word link will let you download the material in the slides as a Word (.docx) document.
     - Some people prefer this to the HTML version for live note-taking.
 - The Quarto file link provides the code I used (in [Quarto](https://quarto.org/)) to build the slides.
 Hit the download button after clicking the link above if you want the `.qmd` file.
-- To print RevealJS slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
+- To print the HTML (technically, RevealJS) slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
-- We attempt to record **most** 431 classes via Zoom and post the recording to Canvas.
+- We attempt to record 431 classes via Zoom and post the recording to Canvas.
+Usually, I blow it once or twice a year.

 ## More to come.